 Candidates must know the eligibility criteria and educational qualifications to appear for Common Admission Test (CAT) entrance examination.
-CAT 2015 is the national level entrance examination which is conducted for admission to management programmes in IIMs and B-Schools across the country.
+CAT 2017 is the national level entrance examination which is conducted for admission to management programs in IIMs and B-Schools across the country.

-Candidates must have a bachelor's degree in any discipline with minimum of 50% (45% marks for SC/ST/PWD candidates) marks from any of the recognised universities in India
+Candidates must have a bachelor's degree in any discipline with minimum of 50% (45% marks for SC/ST/PWD candidates) marks from any of the recognized universities in India

 The percentage of marks obtained by the candidate in the bachelor's degree would be calculated based on the practice followed by the university/institution from where the candidate has obtained the degree.